 in Tier 2; and students who place into RWAD take ECII plus six courses (18

 credits) in Tier 2.
-Everyone takes a single Tier 3 Capstone course; and all
+All students take a single Tier 3 Capstone course; and all

 students take a total of 44-45 credits in the General Education Program (Tiers

-A third consideration involved the sequencing of courses
+A third consideration involves the sequencing of courses

 in the Tiers.
 The tiered structure is based on the level of difficulty and

-sophistication of the courses offered in teach Tier, so it will be vital to
+sophistication of the courses offered in teach Tier, including the level of competency in the learning goals expected by the end of the course, so it will be vital to

 advanced Tier 3 Capstone course at the end of Gen Ed.

-Nope.
-Not anymore.
-The University Senate approved a motion that authorized revisions to the Gen Ed program so that all students must take
+That was the case in an earlier version of the new Gen Ed program.
+However, the University Senate approved a motion that authorized revisions to the program so that all students must take

 at least two seminars in each mode of inquiry, whether in Tier 1 or Tier 2, before completing Tier 2.

-Regardless of comp course placement, everyone now has the same
+Regardless of comp course placement, all students now have the same

-distribution requirement; everyone must take the same number of
+distribution requirement; all students must take the same number of

 courses in each mode of inquiry.